positive rating

 Citations for Political history reference

 Citing sources gives your work authority and legitimacy.
-It shows to your readers that you’ve done your research, and that you have the facts to back up your assertions.
+It shows to your readers that you’ve done your political research, and that you have the facts to back up your assertions.
 And when your work is cited someday in a review, or educational work - you’ll be thankful you took the time and effort to format your references properly.

 When You Cite a Source?